maribernardes/MRINeedleSegmentation/README.md

 ## Inference

-The trained model (*.pth) can be used for segmentation of unseen image data (images of ice balls not used for training).
+The trained model (*.pth) can be used for the segmentation of unseen image data (images of ice balls not used for training).
 If you have not trained a model, an example model file ('best_metric_model.pth') is available in the repository.

 First, copy the trained model to the working directory.
 Assuming that the model file is named 'best_metric_model.pth':